Updated: Mar 17

 Empower participants in her community, who now help and support each other in their healing journeys, and in their lives.
 Incredibly, this small group contributed money together to buy some bags of cement to help Isabelle – but it wasn’t enough and they haven’t been able to fully cement the house.
 The house also did not have a toilet, kitchen or washroom (bathroom).

 Towards the end of last year, CBL and CARSA (our partner) worked together to help this family complete their house, as well as build a separate toilet, kitchen and washroom.
 It has been amazing to watch this house take shape!
 If you are familiar with Rwanda, you’ll know that it is very hilly!
 You can see that Isabelle’s house is built on a hill, and so a lot of work also went into building a retaining wall so that the foundation of the house would be secure.

 The family moved in just a couple of days after Christmas – what a gift!
 This house is going to be life-transforming for this family, providing the basic needs of security and shelter, but more than that, restoring the dignity and confidence of the whole family.

 In addition to the house itself and the separate kitchen, toilet and washroom, we were also able to connect electricity and a single tap for running water – so many families don’t have either of these basics.
 These two things alone will increase the capacity of this family in so many ways!

 The project has also benefitted around 30 neighbouring families, who were employed to provide labour for the construction.

 The total cost of this project was about $7,000 – wow!
 That’s almost unbelievable!
 We can achieve so much and have such a massive impact – to be able to do so much with that amount of money, it’s such a great opportunity!

-We have several families that desperately need housing, with our next housing project planned to start in the next few months.
+We have several families that desperately need housing, with our next housing project planned to start later this year.
 If you’d like to get involved, please contact us, or you can donate directly to housing projects here.